colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/September/2021-9-8-the-return-to-school.markdown

 Running was my identity.
 While I was both student and athlete, I was more focused on being an athlete, forgoing career opportunities in favor of prioritizing athletic success.

 When the pandemic hit, I did a complete 180.
-And I know I wasn't the only one to do so.
+I know I wasn't the only one to do so.
 For the first time in many of our lives, the so-called "music" had stopped.

 We were forced to look inwards and truly consider our life choices for the first time ever.
 Ferociously, I applied to internships.